BrowserBox/BrowserBox/README.md

 ## Managed Cloud Service (coming soon)

-## Free Demos (currently disabled - they were too popular)
+## Free Demos (temporarily enabled)

-Try for free at https://free.cloudbrowser.xyz
+Try for free at https://start.cloudbrowser.xyz

-Or https://hk.cloudbrowser.xyz (if you're in Asia-Pac this is probably faster)
+The Server is in Tokyo - I tried to strike a balance between access to APAC, EMEA and AMERICAS.

 ## Secure Cloud Based Internet Isolation Version for organizations